 31.5.09

-First names I'm fairly good at knowing.
-Last names need to be indisputably visual.
-My friends, (all of my dearest few) can attest not to my anti-socialism, but to my non-socialization.
-I don’t consider myself naive, as I am probably in the second half of my life.
-But it has only been recently realized one could talk to strangers and they would decently talk back.
-I had seen this done, my mother being a champ.
+irst names i'm fairly good at knowing.
+Last names need to be indisputably visual. have made it my business, throughout life, not to know anyone. i'm not attesting to anti-socialism, but to my non-socialization. i don’t consider myself naive, as i am probably in the second half of my life.
+But it has only been recently realized one could talk to strangers + they would decently talk back. i had seen this done, my mother being a champ.
 She would get off the phone after 20 minutes of conversation just to say it was the wrong number.
-But I had always imagined if I talked to an unknown someone they'd get a far off look in their eyes as though they were in State Fair and start singing as they walked away.
-The rules change the reaches.
+But i had always imagined if i talked to an unknown someone they'd get a far off look in their eyes as though they were in State Fair, start singing, turn + walk away.
+The rules change the reaches, as Le Guin says.

 It is good to remember ... all is fleeting.